Infographic guide showing how to match your home purchase to your budget, with tips for Kingston Ontario home buyers

 Rural Communities: Space and Affordability Beyond the City

 For buyers willing to look just beyond Kingston, rural communities like Verona, Harrowsmith, and Napanee provide some of the best budget-friendly options in 2025.
 Here, your dollar stretches further: larger lots, detached homes with room to grow, and even hobby farms can sometimes be found at or below the price of smaller city homes.
 Rural living means trade-offs—longer commutes, fewer walkable amenities—but for many first-time buyers, the lifestyle benefits are worth it.
-Families enjoy extra space for children and pets, while nature lovers appreciate the lakes, trails, and slower pace.
-As Kingston expands outward, these communities are increasingly attractive for those who want both affordability and breathing room.
+Families appreciate the extra space for children and pets, while nature lovers enjoy the lakes, trails, and slower pace.
+As Kingston expands outward, these communities are becoming increasingly attractive to those who want both affordability and space.

 Let’s find the home that fits — both your lifestyle and your pocketbook.